Pondidum/RabbitHarness/readme.md

 }
 ```

-You can also listen to Exchanges (creating an autoqueue, or specified) and specify routing keys for exchange listeners.
+You can also listen to Exchanges (and optionally binding with a specifed queue.)
+You can also specify routing keys for exchange listeners.

+If you call `.ListenTo<byte[]>`, RabbitHarness will just return the raw byte content of the message recieved, rather than attempting json deserialization (if you'd rather use something other than Json, see the Customisation - Serialization section below.)

 ## Sending a Message